FraMari00/ADM_HW1/README.md

 # ADM_HW1
-In the Section_1 Folder there are 2 files: a markdown jupyter file with all the codes of section1 problems and a unique pdf with all the submissions that I've done in Hackerank.
+In the Section_1 Folder there are 2 files:
+1. A markdown jupyter file with all the codes of section1 problems;
+2. A unique pdf with all the submissions that I've done in Hackerank.